michelacameletti/risultati_modello_inla/README.md

 - Concerning the choice of predictors one could also use of gridded PM emissions instead of imperviousness or modelled PM10/2.5 distributions the CAMS regional air quality service or a single CTM.
 Could you add a little discussion on potential further options to improve the predictor set?
 Now there are few lines on it.

-**We reviewd the "Conclusions" section, including a comment about the use of gridded PM emissions products to improve the predictive model performance**
+**We reviewed the "Conclusions" section, including a comment about the use of gridded PM emissions products to improve the predictive model performance**